 Just because we reach our 60’s and beyond does not automatically mean we’ve “arrived” as far as the self confidence department is concerned.
 Confidence is not age related; it is acquired when we can see ourselves in a realistic, loving and intentional way.
 Such are my thoughts as I drink my coffee and reflect this morning.

 Some of us are born (or so it seems) with that confidence, but for most of us it is an acquired trait that takes shape when we’re young and develops as we grow into adulthood.

 I would love to show my 20 year old self a thing or two now!
 My decision making skills and perspective on life would have been so much better and so would have some of the results.
 But, at that time in my life I lacked the confidence, the self awareness, to even know how to go about making decisions like I do today.

 It would be nice to have the smooth, firm skin and energy of my younger self, but I would never, ever want to give up what I know today, and what I went through to acquire that knowledge.

 5 ways to Increase Our Confidence in Midlife

-As women over 50, we may have many years ahead of us, for some, another 50 years!
+As women over 60, we may have many years ahead of us, for some, quite a few years!
 So in our minds we need to embrace that, and instead of focusing on how old we are, or what we can’t do, train our minds to look for ways to grow, learn, advance and thrive.